SujeethFoundation/sujeethfoundation.github.io/_legal/Usage-Policy.md

 7. Amendments to the Usage Policy:
 This usage policy may be updated from time to time to reflect changes in our practices or requirements.
 We will notify you of any significant changes by posting a notice on the portal or through other means.
 Continued use of the portal after modifications constitutes your acceptance of the updated policy.

-By using the Student Portal, you acknowledge that you have read, understood, and agreed to abide by this usage policy.
+By using the Programs Portal, you acknowledge that you have read, understood, and agreed to abide by this usage policy.
 Let's create a positive and supportive learning environment together!

 Last updated: May 18, 2023